BolajiAyodeji/bolajiayodeji.com/content/building-a-slackbot-with-node-js-and-slackbots-js.md

 ---
 ![](https://res.cloudinary.com/iambeejayayo/image/upload/v1565610388/blog/0004/banner.png)

 Slack is an American cloud-based set of proprietary team collaboration software tools and online services, developed by Slack Technologies.
-Slack is basically a work space where teams can communicate and collaborate.
+Slack is a workspace where teams can communicate and collaborate.

-> Teamwork in Slack happens in channels — a single place for messaging, tools and files — helping everyone save time and collaborate together.
+> Teamwork in Slack happens in channels — a single place for messaging, tools and files — helping everyone save time and collaborate.

 ![](https://res.cloudinary.com/iambeejayayo/image/upload/v1565594320/blog/0004/organize-conversations-slack-product-desktop.png)